 If you are thinking of a move to Totnes, our specific area information will help you learn more about this picturesque Saxon River town in the stunning South Hams.
-Whether you're looking for property for sale in Totnes or property to rent in Totnes, the team at Marchand Petit Estate Agents Totnes Office is always happy to help.
+Whether you're looking for property for sale in Totnes or property to rent in Totnes, the team at Marchand Petit Estate Agents in Totnes is always happy to help.
 We're conveniently located at The Plains, a riverside area easily accessible on the main thoroughfare.

 Visiting this fascinating town you can go on a history trek and seek out the ancient Leech Wells, or uncover the legend of the Brutus stone.